sargonpiraev/hh-mcp-server/CONTRIBUTING.md

-# Contributing to hh
+# Contributing to HeadHunter API

-Thank you for your interest in contributing to the hh!
+Thank you for your interest in contributing to the HeadHunter API!
 This guide will help you get started with development.

 ## 🔧 Development Setup